vaab/colour/README.rst

     >>> c
     <Color #bf40bf>

-And of course, the string convertion will give the web representation which is human, or 3-digit, or 6-digit hex representation depending which is usable::
+And of course, the string conversion will give the web representation which is human, or 3-digit, or 6-digit hex representation depending which is usable::

     >>> "%s" % c